-When you receive a money order, you need to cash it or deposit it to a bank account.
+When you receive a money order, you need to cash it or deposit it into a bank account.
 Until you do so, a money order is just a piece of paper.
-You can cash money orders at numerous locations, including banks and retail stores.
-Follow the steps below to convert any money order to cash:
+You can cash them at numerous locations, including banks and convenience stores.

 - Pay any fees for the service.
 These costs will reduce the total amount of cash you receive.

-Where to Cash a Money Order
+Where To Cash a Money Order

+Your bank or credit union likely provides this service for free, like when you cash a check.
 However, you might not be able to get the full amount of the money order immediately.
-Your bank’s funds availability policy will explain how much, if any, you can take immediately, and the rest of the funds should be available within a few business days.
+Your bank’s funds availability policy will explain how much money, if any, you can take immediately, and the rest of the funds should be available within a few business days.

-2. Money order issuer: If you don’t have a bank account or you can’t get to a branch, try visiting a location of the money order issuer.
+If you don’t have a bank account or you can’t get to a branch, try visiting a location of the money order issuer.
 The issuer is the organization that prints and backs the money order.
-For example, you’d visit a post office to cash USPS money orders or a Western Union office to cash a Western Union money order.
+For example, you might visit a post office to cash USPS money orders or a Western Union office to cash a Western Union money order.

 Depositing Money Orders

+Logistically, depositing a money order is the same as depositing a check.
 Endorse the back of the money order and list it separately (as a check) on your deposit slip.